 LBJ was one of the crudest presidents in U.S. history.
-When asked at a press conference why the United States was still in Vietnam, he pulled out his penis and answered, “This is why!”
+In one instance, when reporters asked him why the United States was still in Vietnam, he pulled out his penis and answered, “This is why!”
 Another time, he let a reporter know he didn’t like his recent article by, as the New York Times puts it, “defecating on the ground in front of him.”

 Given this, it’s not terribly surprising that his burns were often scatalogical.

 He was also preoccupied with people knowing in what department he was superior to John F. Kennedy, the president he’d served under and succeeded.
 “When people mentioned Kennedy’s many affairs, Johnson would bang the table and declare that he had more women by accident than Kennedy ever had on purpose,” writes presidential historian Robert Dallek in The Atlantic.